zbhavyai/containers/README.md

 Curated list of usage of various tools and services using containers.

+> [!NOTE]
+> All the examples provided below have been developed and tested to work well on a Fedora Workstation using Podman.

 ## Single Service Examples

 These examples demonstrate the setup of individual services using docker compose.